About the Victorian Biodiversity Atlas

 The basic information needed to form a record is who identified the species, when this was (start date), where it was (either pinpoint on the map or upload GPS coordinates), how you observed the species e.g. incidental or during a targeted survey, and finally which species you observed.
-Download the VBA user guides that give you step by step instructions.
+Watch the video tutorials and download the VBA user guides that give you step by step instructions.

 Currently you can upload your records directly into the VBA online tool or batch upload multiple records using our spreadsheet templates.
 Contact us to get the latest version of these templates at email@example.com